 The statistics will show that Alfredo Di Stefano is one of the world's greatest ever goalscorers, but the bare facts only tell part of the story.
 Those fortunate enough to see Di Stefano light up the field at clubs in Argentina, Colombia and Spain recall how the forward always put the team first, attributed his immense success to the support of his team-mates and never forgot how much the game meant to him.

 "Football has given me everything," said the great man himself, who honed his skills from an early age playing with a rubber ball on the streets of Barracas, the Buenos Aires neighbourhood where he was born and raised.
 "I've always seen it as a team game and I've always said that I don't want to be idolised, I just want to play.
-And to do that you have to run and sweat," continued Di Stefano, whose passion for football can be traced back to his father, a rabid River Plate fan.
+And to do that you have to run and sweat," continued Di Stefano, whose passion for football could be traced back to his father, a rabid River Plate fan.

 River in his blood

 On the back of promising beginnings in neighbourhood teams including Unidos y Venceremos and Iman, Di Stefano's enjoyed a successful trial at his beloved River Plate.
 Once a part of the River youth system, the youngster quickly began making his mark at Los Millonarios and made his competitive first-team debut for the club in 1945 against Huracan aged 19.

 Having made this small contribution to River taking that year's league title, Di Stefano spent the following campaign on loan at Huracan before returning to help River claim another Argentinian league crown in 1947, when he finished as the division's top scorer playing alongside established stars Nestor Rossi, Angel Labruna and Amadeo Carrizo.
 It was around this time that he was dubbed La Saeta Rubia (The Blond Arrow) by fans and the media, in a nod to the colour of his hair and speed going forward.